 Phase Five: Execution

 By the time you reach phase five, the execution phase, you should have already laid the foundation and pinpointed the exact goals and objectives you want to reach, as well as determined how you are going to achieve success using the budget and timeline you are working within.
 Now it is time to execute your marketing plan, which involves a lot of different components depending on your specific goals as a business.
-Making sure that your marketing plan goes off with success can be tricky to manage, and marketing firms are well versed in juggling many different marketing components, ensuring the correct materials and efforts are launched correctly and without issue.
+Making sure that your B2B marketing plan goes off with success can be tricky to manage, and marketing firms are well versed in juggling many different marketing components, ensuring the correct materials and efforts are launched correctly and without issue.
 During the execution phase, you should be preparing and launching all of the different objectives you pinpointed during earlier phases.
-From there you should be gathering data on your marketing plan’s success and determining how successful your efforts are at generating leads.
+From there you should be gathering data on your B2B marketing plan’s success and determining how successful your efforts are at generating leads.
 The execution process can take place over the span of weeks, months, quarters, or even years, and requires close management to ensure your plan stays on track.

 Phase Six: Monitoring and Refinement

 The final stage of any marketing planning template example is the monitoring and refinement process that takes place from initial launch up until a new campaign is launched or the current plan dies out, whichever comes first.
-However, we suggest reevaluating your marketing planning strategies frequently to avoid falling behind in your industry.
-Throughout the monitoring and refinement process, you should be gathering data on how successful each component of your campaign is at meeting your goals, and using that data paired with qualitative data such as customer and employee comments allows you to modify and optimize your marketing plan and strategies.
+However, we suggest reevaluating your B2B marketing plan strategies frequently to avoid falling behind in your industry.
+Throughout the monitoring and refinement process, you should be gathering data on how successful each component of your campaign is at meeting your goals, and using that data paired with qualitative data such as customer and employee comments allows you to modify and optimize your B2B marketing plan and strategies.